odedia/tpcf-workshop/README.md

 helloworld.message="Hello World - cloud only"
 ```

-Build and Redeploy to PCF.
+Build and Redeploy to TPCF.

 Verify the updated message at the /hello endpoint.